Get Up and Glow Up, Jerusalem.

 "Wake up, wake up, Zion — put on your strength.
 Put on your most beautiful clothes, Jerusalem, holy city.
 The unclean and the outsiders who invaded you?
 They're never getting in again.
 Shake the dust off yourself.
 Stand up.
 Sit on your throne, Jerusalem.
 Break the chains off your neck, captive daughter of Zion."

 This isn't just a pep talk.
 God is telling a defeated, enslaved people that their identity hasn't changed.
 They're still His holy city.
 The dirt and chains don't define them — He does.
-That's a glow up that starts from the inside. ✨
+That's a that starts from the inside. ✨

 God lays out the receipts on what happened to His people — and why the comeback costs them nothing: